jszeman/chsm/doc/ch4_extended_python_codegen/extended_python_codegen.md

 Let’s introduce a timeout reaction to our state machine.
 If the user doesn’t press `SPACE` within 3 seconds, a "Timeout" message will be displayed.
 The A-B-C loop will then pause and will only resume when the user presses `ENTER`.

-The timeout functionality can be implemented using a completion guard that gets evaluated every time the `state_func` method is called in the state machine and no state change  Instead of manually adding this guard to each state, we can create a parent state and attach the guard to it.
+The timeout functionality can be implemented using a completion guard that gets evaluated every time the `state_func` method is called in the state machine and no state change takes place.
+Instead of manually adding this guard to each state, we can create a parent state and attach the guard to it.

 While we’re at it, let’s streamline the `UserClass` by leveraging the function parameter capability.
 We’ll replace all the `x_entry()` calls with `print("x")` calls, reducing the need for separate functions for each state.
 This leaves us with just one function to implement instead of one for every state.